Vaseline Paint Layering Technique For Furniture

 I mixed the colors until I got a pink shade that made me happy.
 If you have a lot of used paint on your shelves try mixing colors instead of buying more paint.

 This is how the bed looked after one coat of pink paint.
-There is no need to cover every square inch of the piece or to make the paint finish look perfect.
-There are going to be two more paint colors over this one.
+There is no need to cover every square inch of the piece or make the paint finish look perfect.
+Two more paint colors will be added over this one.

 Step 2.
 Apply A Layer Of Vaseline Petroleum Jelly over the Paint.